Tony Ayers Award

 Associate Professor Anselm Enders

-Dr Anselm Enders was presented with the 2015 John James Foundation Tony Ayers Award for Excellence in Research in Translational Medicine.
-Dr Enders presented a public lecture on his work, which is designed to translate findings from mouse models in order to better understand the pathogenesis of human immunodeficiencies.
+Associate Professor Anselm Enders was presented with the 2015 John James Foundation Tony Ayers Award for Excellence in Research in Translational Medicine.
+Associate Professor Enders’s work, is designed to translate findings from mouse models in order to better understand the pathogenesis of human immunodeficiencies.

 2014

-Dr Anneke Blackburn, an expert in the use of a cheap, non-toxic drug, known as DCA, as a cancer therapy.
-Dr Blackburn’s pre-clinical studies on the effect of DCA in breast cancer have been extended to include work on colon cancer, prostate cancer, sarcomas and multiple myeloma and will result in the first clinical trial of the drug with multiple myeloma patients in Australia at The Canberra Hospital late in 2014.
+Associate Professor Anneke Blackburn, an expert in the use of a cheap, non-toxic drug, known as DCA, as a cancer therapy.
+Associate Professor Blackburn’s pre-clinical studies on the effect of DCA in breast cancer have been extended to include work on colon cancer, prostate cancer, sarcomas and multiple myeloma and will result in the first clinical trial of the drug with multiple myeloma patients in Australia at The Canberra Hospital late in 2014.